robbriers/uklakes/README.md

 There are two functions in the package.

-The `search_lakes` function allows you to search for the lakeid numbers for lakes matching (partial or full matches, case sensitive) a string provided.
+The `search_lakes` function allows you to search for the lake wbid numbers for lakes matching (partial or full matches, case sensitive) a string provided.

 ``` r
 library(uklakes)